dnridwn/dnridwn/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on HRIS, Retail and some my personal projects
+- 🔭 I’m currently working on HRIS, Retail, POS and some my personal projects
 - 📫 How to reach me: denridwansaputra@gmail.com

 ### 🛠 Tech Stack